pfgithub/qmtime/README.md

 time with 100LL instead of 24 hours in a day. value is the % of the day gone by in utc time.
 23LL = 23% of the 24-hour day has gone by in utc time

-## config

-edit `src/tenhourtime.c` and change LOCAL_OFFSET to your timezone offset.
-Compile and run command line and check that the time it shows is the same as [https://pfg.pw/sitepages/tenhourtime](https://pfg.pw/sitepages/tenhourtime).

 ## xfce panel

 ```bash